YonyElm/doctorCRM/README.md

     1. Django is a Python framework for Web Development.
 1. Why PostgresSQL?
     1. PostgresSQL is one of the DB officially supported by Django framework
+1. Why React?
+    1. Some pages holds information that can server different needs.
+These pages can introduce SPA elements to speed up process and ease on usage.
 ---

 ### Credits